Hot spots (moist eczema) in dogs

 - Do not bandage a suspected hot spot as bacteria thrive in a humid environment and it can cause further aggravation

-Treatment of a hot spot
+Treatment of a hot spots in dogs

 If the dog’s hot spot is very sore, then a prompt visit to the vet will be required.
 Sedation may be given, therefore we recommended starving your dog for up to 12 hours before your appointment.
 After sedation and pain relief have been given, the surrounding fur will be clipped before cleansing the area.
 Systemic antibiotics and pain relief will often be prescribed by your vet to get the infection under control.
 A Buster collar or inflatable Buster collar may be needed, depending on the location of the hot spot.
 Your vet may also identify an underlying cause for the hot spot, for example ear disease ear or an anal gland problem, which will need to be treated as well.